leah-jala/PP5-PaperDreams7Apr/README.md

 6. Meta tags

-    The various pages on this site leave little room for SEO keywords as there are few titles and subtitles, howwever there is ample opportunity in the product descriptions.
+    The various pages on this site leave little room for SEO keywords as there are few titles and subtitles, however there is ample opportunity in the product descriptions, which form the main content of the site.
+The tutorials also offer such a place.

     - Meta descriptions - I have put unique page descriptions on every content page: Homepage, Contact, Privacy, Delivery, Products and Tutorials.
 Google will not crawl through the pages that require user sign in.
+Pages restricted to signed in user's have helpful meta descriptions to say what the page is for.
 The meta tags needed to be placed in the extra_meta block as the presence of a tag in base.html would produces a duplication and error.

     - Meta keywords: I read [Google does not use the keywords meta tag in web ranking](https://developers.google.com/search/blog/2009/09/google-does-not-use-keywords-meta-tag) on "Google Search Central Blog" on  developers.google.com and have therefore not used them.
-I was surprised to see this information was presented in 2009.
+I was surprised to see this information was already presented in 2009.

 7. Evidence of being a trusted site